JoaoLopesF/RemoteDebug/README.md

 ### Lightweight

-__RemoteDebug__ is designed to give minimal overhead (connected or not) and only process debugs,if there is a telnet client connected.
+__RemoteDebug__ is designed to give minimal overhead (connected or not) and only process debugs,if there is a client (telnet or web app) connected.

 ### Custom commands

-__RemoteDebug__ supports custom commands that can be entered in the telnet client.
+__RemoteDebug__ supports custom commands that can be entered in the client (telnet or web app).
  These trigger the execution of a custom function in the Arduino code.
-For example this can be used to send back a status on request of the telnet client.
+For example this can be used to send back a status on request of the client.

 ### DISCLAIMER